The best office chairs 2023: tested and rated

 While I review many of these office chairs on my own from the comfort of my home, I also have family and friends of different weights and heights test them out too.
 This gives me a better idea of how well each chair will work with different body types and I can gauge someone else’s reaction to sitting in them for the first time.
 For the chairs that other members of the team at Tom’s Guide review, they do something similar when working remotely but if they’re in the office, other co-workers come and try out each chair.

 Finally, I take into account the overall cost of a chair, the length and fine details of its warranty and how it compares to competing chairs in the same price range.
-For more information on our testing process, check out our how we test page for Tom’s guide.
+For more information on our testing process, check out our how we test page for Tom’s Guide.

-More recommendations for your home office
+More home office picks

 Anthony Spadafora

-Senior Editor Security and Networking
+Managing Editor Security and Home Office

-Anthony Spadafora is the security and networking editor at Tom’s Guide where he covers everything from data breaches and ransomware gangs to password managers and the best way to cover your whole home or business with Wi-Fi.
-Before joining the team, he wrote for ITProPortal while living in Korea and later for TechRadar Pro after moving back to the US.
+Anthony Spadafora is the managing editor for security and home office furniture at Tom’s Guide where he covers everything from data breaches to password managers and the best way to cover your whole home or business with Wi-Fi.
+He also reviews standing desks, office chairs and other home office accessories with a penchant for building desk setups.
+Before joining the team, Anthony wrote for ITProPortal while living in Korea and later for TechRadar Pro after moving back to the US.
 Based in Houston, Texas, when he’s not writing Anthony can be found tinkering with PCs and game consoles, managing cables and upgrading his smart home.